 Ibogaine is an intense psychedelic experience.
 The addict is put in a “dream like state” where they remain for 8-12 hours.
 During this time many addicts describe seeing their past traumas, hurtful experiences, and reasons for their addiction.

 Ibogaine does not do this in order to strike fear into the addict.
 The opposite is actually true.
 Ibogaine works by making the addict more accepting.
 In this way, the addict is able to confront their past, and deal with their hurtful experiences in a positive way.
 By healing themselves, facing what they have done, and accepting that the past is the past, addicts find themselves free from many of the awful and painful memories and traumas that have kept them addicted.
 Addiction is a defense mechanism they no longer need.

 Moving on from Opiate Addiction

 Once both the physical and psychological issues have been addressed the addict has a much stronger chance of future success.
 The process is unique.
 However, many addicts are searching for a new way to approach their addiction and Ibogaine treatment offers them hope that they couldn’t find anywhere else.

-Ibogaine does not cure addiction, it merely treats the addiction.
+Ibogaine does not cure addiction, it merely a physical detox with the possibility for a psychedelic experience.
 And although Ibogaine is the most powerful addiction treatment that is available today, it cannot for the addict to stay off drugs.
 By developing a strong aftercare plan as part of the Ibogaine treatment process addicts put themselves in a much more empowered position.
 Ibogaine can give the opiate addict the tools for a successful life in a way that no traditional treatment method can.